-- Call your doctor right away if you cough or choke while eating, especially if you have a fever.
+- Call your cancer care team right away if you cough or choke while eating, especially if you have developed a fever.

 - Eat small, frequent meals.

-- Use canned liquid nutritional supplements if you are unable to eat enough food to meet your needs.
+- Use canned liquid nutritional supplements if you’re unable to eat enough food to meet your needs.

 - Chop or puree your food in a blender or food processor.

-- Drink 6 to 8 cups of fluid each day, and thicken the fluid to the consistency that’s easiest for you to swallow (see below).
+- Drink 6 to 8 cups of fluid each day, and thicken the fluid to the consistency that’s easiest for you to swallow.